Sallo97/cep_technical_reference/documents/1_micro-programming_control_unit.md

 For example, if the control-signals set to true addresses $\mu_2, \epsilon_0, \mu_0$, among them $\mu_0$ is selected.

 # Order Code
-The CEP offers $2^8$ distinct micro-order.
+The CEP offers $2^8$ distinct micro-order, meaning each associated micro-instruction will be represented by a byte.
 Usually the number of micro-order composing a high-level instruction is two.